Gnappuraz/tandoori-hugo/README.md

 ```

 ## About
-This is a modification of the [Beautiful Hugo](https://github.com/halogenica/beautifulhugo) theme by [Michael Romero](http://halogenica.net/about/).
+This is a restyle of the [Beautiful Hugo](https://github.com/halogenica/beautifulhugo) theme by [Michael Romero](http://halogenica.net/about/).
 It supports most of the features of the original theme.

 ## License